airbytehq/airbyte/airbyte-cdk/python/airbyte_cdk/destinations/vector_db_based/README.md

 # Vector DB based destinations

+## Note: All helpers in this directory are experimental and subject to change

 This directory contains several helpers that can be used to create a destination that processes and chunks records, embeds their text part and loads them into a vector database.
 The specific loading behavior is defined by the destination connector itself, but chunking and embedding behavior is handled by the helpers.